Pasta without meat doesn’t have to be boring. This easy vegetable pasta is flavorful and different with a sweet heat pasta sauce everyone will love!

 After a little hiatus, I’ve decided to kick things off with an easy vegetable pasta recipe.
 No meat, but still tasty.
 This will be a good one for the kids, a crafty way to sneak in some vegetables because of the semi-sweet pasta sauce.
-I’ve thrown in some onions, bell peppers and mushrooms and seasoned it with herbs and other yummy stuff.
+I’ve thrown in some onions, bell peppers, and mushrooms and seasoned it with herbs and other yummy stuff.

-This is the origin recipe behind the famous pasta sauce of slow cooker beef and cheese pasta.
+This is the original recipe behind the famous pasta sauce of slow cooker beef and cheese pasta.
 I refined the recipe over 10 years and evolved it from vegetarian to a meat-based sauce, but the essential flavor behind the seasonings stayed the same.
-Just a little bit of Worcestershire sauce to add some depth of flavor, herbs and some sugar to balance out the tartness of the tomatoes.
+Just a little bit of Worcestershire sauce to add some depth of flavor, herbs, and some sugar to balance out the tartness of the tomatoes.
 And some red pepper flakes for a touch of heat.

 So let’s get started.